stickhero23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This 0-hello_world script prints Hello, World
+This script prints Hello World and a new line
-Adding Task 2 that shows a similey